View of Castro Urdiales

 Santa Ana Castle and Lighthouse

-This medieval fortress has long stood as symbol of Castro Urdiales.
+This medieval fortress has long stood as the symbol of Castro Urdiales.
 Rising above the rocks, the stone walls speak of the town’s seafaring life, its defences and the enduring romance of the coast.

 Santa María Church